jibingl/CCNA-CCNP/BGP.md

 (config-router)# neighbor 192.168.13.1 route-map secondary_outbound in
 ```

-## Multi Exit Discriminator (MED)
+### MED
-The MED attribute indicates to external neighbors the preferred path into an AS if there are multiple entry points into the same AS.
+The MED (Multi Exit Discriminator) attribute indicates to external neighbors the preferred path into an AS if there are multiple entry points into the same AS.
 The BGP route with the lowest MED value is preferred.
-The MED is sent to EBGP peers; those peer routers propagate the MED attribute within their AS, but do not pass it on to the next AS.
+The MED is sent to eBGP peers; those peer routers propagate the MED attribute within their AS, but do not pass it on to the next AS.
 ```
 (config)# route-map primary_med_inbound permit 10
 (config-route-map)# set metric 50